fin-cli/handbook/commands/cron/test.md

-# wp cron test
+# fin cron test

-Tests the WP Cron spawning system and reports back its status.
+Tests the FIN Cron spawning system and reports back its status.

 This command tests the spawning system by performing the following steps:

-* Checks to see if the `DISABLE_WP_CRON` constant is set; errors if true because WP-Cron is disabled.
+* Checks to see if the `DISABLE_FIN_CRON` constant is set; errors if true because FIN-Cron is disabled.
-* Checks to see if the `ALTERNATE_WP_CRON` constant is set; warns if true.
+* Checks to see if the `ALTERNATE_FIN_CRON` constant is set; warns if true.
-* Attempts to spawn WP-Cron over HTTP; warns if non 200 response code is returned.
+* Attempts to spawn FIN-Cron over HTTP; warns if non 200 response code is returned.

 ### EXAMPLES

     # Cron test runs successfully.
-    $ wp cron test
+    $ fin cron test
-    Success: WP-Cron spawning is working as expected.
+    Success: FIN-Cron spawning is working as expected.

 ### GLOBAL PARAMETERS

-These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how WP-CLI interacts with WordPress.
+These [global parameters](https://make.wordpress.org/cli/handbook/config/) have the same behavior across all commands and affect how FIN-CLI interacts with WordPress.

 | **Argument**    | **Description**              |
 |:----------------|:-----------------------------|